 - general difficulty breathing

 Your doctor may simply do a physical exam to determine if your symptoms match those of HPIVs.
-For a more accurate diagnosis, a doctor may take a throat or nose swab to detect the presence of a virus and to identify it in a cell culture.
+For a more accurate diagnosis, your doctor may take a throat or nose swab to detect the presence of a virus and to identify it in a cell culture.
 Your doctor can also diagnose a specific virus by detecting antigens that your body has made to fight the virus.

 Symptoms, however, can be treated with over-the-counter medications like saline nose drops and analgesics like aspirin or acetaminophen.
-Do not give aspirin to a child or teenager who has a fever and a viral infection.
+Don’t give aspirin to a child or teenager who has a fever and a viral infection.
 When given as treatment for a viral illness, aspirin has been associated with Reye’s syndrome, a serious and potentially deadly disorder.